What is Records Management

-Proper records management is something that all Universities need; though it may take considerable amounts of time and energy to develop the proper system and gather dedicated resources needed to maintain the system over time, there are many benefits to a Records Management Program.
-We’ve listed the Top 10 benefits a Records Management Program can bring to the University (Adapted from Ten Business Reasons for Records Management in Information and Records Management: Document-based Information Systems, Robek, Brown, Stephens, 1995.):
+Proper records management is something that all Universities need.
+Although it may take considerable amounts of time and energy to develop the proper system and gather dedicated resources needed to maintain the system over time, there are many benefits to a well-run Records Management Program (Adapted from the State of Florida and from the Ten Business Reasons for Records Management Information and Records Management Document-based Information Systems, Robek, Brown, Stephens, 1995.):